nikothomas/ctdfjorder/docs/developers.rst

 Conclusion
 ----------

-This tutorial has walked you through the key functionalities of the :class:`~ctdfjorder.CTD.CTD` class in CTDFjorder.
+This tutorial has walked you through the key functionalities of the CTD class in CTDFjorder.
 With these tools, you can load, clean, analyze, and save CTD data efficiently for your oceanographic studies.

-For detailed information on using the :class:`~ctdfjorder.CTD.CTD` class and other functionalities, refer to the :doc:`API` reference.
+For detailed information on using the CTD class and other functionalities, refer to the :doc:`./API/index` reference.

 Using CTDFjorder in R
 ===========================